How To Optimize Your Web URL Structure?

 Top-Level Domain (TLD)

-The top-level Domain (TLD), also known as the domain extension, follows the name of your website, such as ".com." - one of the most prevalent TLDs for websites.
+The top-level Domain (TLD), also known as the domain extension, follows the name of your website.
 The most commonly used TLDs are:

 Furthermore, the utilization of country-code top-level domains (ccTLDs) is also another option you can choose.
 These ccTLDs consist of two-letter domain extensions that indicate a website's link to a particular country or region, such as .sg, .id, and .uk.